MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/tutorial-kubernetes-upgrade-cluster.md

 > * Upgrade a Kubernetes cluster to the latest version
 > * Validate a successful upgrade

-For more information about AKS hybrid deployments, see [AKS hybrid deployments](./overview.md) and [clusters and workloads](./kubernetes-concepts.md).
+For more information about AKS hybrid, see [AKS hybrid overview](./overview.md) and [clusters and workloads](./kubernetes-concepts.md).

 <!-- LINKS - external -->